 14. Dogsled Over the Continental Divide

 Taking a dogsled tour to the great divide is one of the coolest experiences ever.
-This track goes through the Rocky Mountains and we cross into Alberta!
+This track goes through the Rocky Mountains and we cross into the neighboring province of Alberta!
 Book your tour with KingMik Dogsledding and let your guide take you to the pinnacle of the Rocky Mountain Range where the East meets West.

 One of the most beautiful helicopter tours we ever took in our lives was over the Rocky Mountains in Winter.
 This helicopter tour takes you into Banff National Park to see all of its iconic peaks before landing high on a mountain where you go snowshoeing to overlook the Rockies.
 The scenery is breathtaking.